StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 | [Cluster Agent](#cluster-agent) | `stackstate-agent-cluster-agent` |

 {% hint style="info" %}
-To integrate with other services, a separate instance of the StackState Agent should be deployed on a standalone VM.
-It is not currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.
+To integrate with other services, a separate instance of the StackState Agent should be deployed on a standalone VM. it isn't currently possible to configure a StackState Agent deployed on a Kubernetes or OpenShift cluster with checks that integrate with other services.
 {% endhint %}

 ![StackState Agents on Kubernetes](/.gitbook/assets/agent-kubernetes-openshift.svg)